 - Maintaining professional behavior under stress

 - Accepting accountability for your professional and personal actions

 All Willamette MBA students are expected to conduct themselves in a professional manner in all aspects of their MBA education and in all interactions with peers, faculty, staff and guests of the Atkinson School.
-Expected professional behaviors include, but are not limited to, the following:
+Expected professional behavior includes, but is not limited to the list below.

 Classroom and Academic Behavior

 Academic Honesty and Ethical Behavior: Students are expected to conduct themselves in an honest, responsible and professional manner and abide by the Willamette University Standards of Conduct, the Atkinson School Expectation of Conduct, Atkinson School policies related to academic honesty and ethical behavior, and all academic policies and regulations of the Atkinson School.

 Class Attendance: Students are expected to attend all classes and participate in all learning activities.
 Active class participation and in-class discussions enhance the learning environment for all students.